Antioxidant, anti-inflammation, exercise recovery, heart health and more benefits from spices.

 Regularly eating ginger can also help reduce muscle pain after exercise.
 New research that will be presented this summer shows that healthy young subjects who consumed two grams of ginger per day for eight days experienced significantly less pain the day after exercise compared to subjects who received a placebo.

 You don’t have to do vigorous exercise or a stressful job to benefit.
-If you just want to relax around the BBQ this summer, a newly published UCLA study into making burgers healthier, might be more pertinent.
-The study found that adding spice blends similar to our Moroccan rub or Fire & Brimstone reduced formation of oxidized fats during cooking and digestion by 70 per cent.
+If you just want to relax around the BBQ this summer, a newly published UCLA study about making burgers healthier, might be more pertinent.
+The study found that adding spice blends similar to our Moroccan rub or Fire & Brimstone reduced the formation of oxidized fats during cooking and digestion by 70 per cent.

 These results suggest that high-antioxidant spices can reduce oxidation of harmful ‘bad’ cholesterol, the primary cause of atherosclerosis (narrowing of the arteries that leads to heart attack and stroke).